 Animal manipulation was first introduced by John McTimoney DC in the early 1970s, the technique was refined by Hugh Corley DC (OSC) later in that decade.
 In the 1980s, animal treatment was further developed and expanded by Shelagh James-Hudson DC (WSC).

-The McTimoney-Corley technique has been adapted to treat animals.
-Horses, for example, are much larger and normal methods applied to humans would have little effect on a horse.
-It is therefore, important to realise that, just because a therapist has trained to treat humans, it doesn’t automatically follow that they are able to treat animals as well.
+The McTimoney-Corley technique has been adapted to treat most animals.
+Horses, for example, are large and normal methods applied to humans would have little effect on a horse.
+It is therefore important to realise that, just because a therapist has trained to treat humans, it doesn’t automatically follow that they are able to treat animals as well.
 Whilst human physiology also applies to animals in many ways, animals with their four legs have different types of body structure, digestive systems, behaviours, different diseases/ailments, and require different skills from the therapist.

 Why do animals suffer from back problems?